Berg0162/Simcline-V2/docs/Setup_Zwift_Virtual_Shifting.md

    Some older trainers received an initial Zwift Virtual Shifting implementation via a proprietary 128-bit BLE service, identified by the UUID:
    `00000001-19ca-4651-86e5-fa29dcdd09d1`

-Many trainers that were originally marketed as *“Zwift enabled”* never received the 2025 firmware update and therefore remain limited to the legacy ZVS service—or do not support Virtual Shifting at all.
+Many trainers that were originally marketed as *“Zwift Ready”* never received the 2025 firmware update and therefore remain limited to the legacy ZVS service—or do not support Virtual Shifting at all.

 > **Important:** Simcline-V2 supports both Zwift Virtual Shifting implementations, but you must configure the correct ZVS firmware version for your trainer.
 Always verify which ZVS service your trainer firmware provides.

 > Notice: Trainer age alone is not sufficient — ZVS support depends entirely on the installed firmware.

 # configNimBLE.h
-Make configNimBLE.h settings to comply with your **ZVS enabled** trainer.
+Make configNimBLE.h settings to comply with your **ZVS Ready** trainer.

 + Open file, edit and save(!): `/documents/arduino/libraries/Simcline-V2/src/config/configNimBLE.h`